cyber-shah/graphs-paper/Report.md

 ### 4.4.2 - Using Arrays
-However the C implementation of Djikstra does not use a priority queue, instead it uses a simple array to store the nodes that were visited.
+However, the C implementation of Dijkstra does not use a priority queue;
+instead it uses a simple array to store the nodes that were visited.
 The array is then passed into a function called `find_min_node` which returns the index of the node with the smallest distance.
-The function performs Djikstra on the graph and returns the order of explored nodes and shortest path from source node.
+The function performs Dijkstra on the graph and returns the order of explored nodes and the shortest path from the source node.

 ```C
 int* Dijkstra(int sourceNode, Graph *graph, bool print) {